rianadon/hubot-discord-permissions/README.md

 # hubot-discord-permissions

 Want to know what havoc your Hubot can wreck?
 Output the permissions of your Discord Hubot to the console!

 For every guild your Hubot is a member of, the script will output your Hubot's associated permissions in the format of Discord's OAuth permission selection screen.

+Because this is specifically for Discord, you'll need the [hubot-discord](https://github.com/thetimpanist/hubot-discord) adapter.
+Otherwise, the script will do nothing.

 <img src="example.png" width="588" alt="Console output"/>